sudipto-g/personal-website/exampleSite/content/english/portfolio/project-5.md

 [Thesis Link](https://drive.google.com/file/d/19HN3uXz19SxmigDAjEz7OjU-oqagDTyf/view?usp=sharing)

-Our work got accepted to the Tehcnical Track MAISoN workshop of IJCAI 2023!
+Our work got accepted to the MAISoN workshop of the IJCAI 2023!

+I presented at the workshop, [here](https://drive.google.com/file/d/1zZTemQ5n1ks1w0PabGAkKA0is6r59MXO/view?usp=sharing) is a recording of the same.